gyrdym/ml_algo/README.md

 ## What is the ml_algo for?

 The main purpose of the library is to give native Dart implementation of machine learning algorithms to those who are interested both in Dart language and data science.
-This library is aimed at Dart VM and Flutter, it's impossible to use it in web applications.
+This library aims at Dart VM and Flutter, it's impossible to use it in the web applications.

 ## The library's content